ron-from-nl/TinyPass/README.md

 ### Secrets

-TinyPass works with "Secrets" holding any number of Fields.
 New Secrets start with just a Name and an optional Group.
 Then add, change or remove just the Fields you need and rearrange their order as you wish.

 ### Fields